jamespettigrew/zds/README.md

 - The user may not be a developer / may be only semi-skilled.
 - The data may not be entirely uniform in structure.
 - The kind of data may vary per user i.e. it won't always be `tickets.json` and `users.json`.
+- The user is an English speaker and the application does not require internationalisation.

 With these assumptions in mind, I had the following design goals:
 - **Optimise for multiple searches**